 Renegade has the form-factor compatible with Raspberry Pi 3 and can run ROS without a big effort with its 1.4GHz ARM Cortex-A53 processor and 4GB of DDR4.
 It has a price of $80.00 (the version with 4GB DDR4), but the final price will increase by a few dollars considering that it has no WiFi.
 Is needed a USB dongle if you desire to use this function.

-XU4 has a price of about €63, a Cortex-A15 processor that can provide 2Ghz and 2GB of LPDDR3.
-The only minus of this board is the lack of an integrated WIFi module.
-For €5 I can buy a WiFi module to provide a complete solution for wireless Internet connection.
-Otherwise, this board is the first on the list.
+XU4 has a competitive price of about €63 and on the specifications list is a Cortex-A15 processor that can provide 2Ghz and 2GB of LPDDR3.
+The only minus of this board is the lack of a built-in WiFi module.
+I need an extra €5 to buy a WiFi module to have an Internet connection.

 Asus Tinker runs ROS nodes on a QuadCore ARM SOC 1.8GHz processor with 2GB of RAM.
 It has an built-in WiFi module and a price around €49.
 I have some doubts about the operating system.
 In reviews from Amazon other users reveals stability issues for Android and Debian images.
 This makes me think twice about making a decision.
 It is very important to me to use a single board computer for months without interruption.
 An unstable operating system can lead to a large number of reboots and downtime.